 In the meantime, if you want a more modern spa experience then you can stay at one of Budapest’s thermal spa Hotel’s such as Helia, or the Danubius thermal Hotel on the beautiful Margit Island from where you can easily access all that the city has to offer.

 The wonderful thing about Budapest is that in addition to our fantastic selection of thermal baths, you also have everything that you expect from a historic capital city, but without the crowds that you will find in the cities like London and Paris.

 The city is split by the River Danube into two distinct halves.
 The main city centre in Pest is almost completely flat and has a fantastic range of shops and restaurants.
 It is also home to the city park and its Art Deco Zoo, as well as a wide range of museums and galleries that can all be accessed easily by tram or Metro.
 On the other side of the river are the hills of Buda, where you will find a spectacular of Royal Palace towers over the city from chapter.
-The castle area is one of the oldest and the most beautiful parts of Budapest, listed by UNESCO as a world Heritage site.
+The castle area is one of the oldest and the most beautiful parts of Budapest, listed by how to rent a limo Atlanta UNESCO as a world Heritage site.
 From here you can visit the famous fisherman’ Bastien where you will get stunning views over River Danube, Parliament and the city beyond.